-When I think of my favorite indie films, I think of intensely personal stories with small casts, as well as documentaries.
+When I think of my favorite indie films, I think of intensely personal stories with small casts.
 Not to stereotype, because independent filmmakers can and do make all kinds of movies.
 But these graphic novels remind me of the smaller indie films that tell human-scale stories with compassion and artistry.
 Hope you find something here to read and enjoy.
 (Disclosure: Amazon links are affiliate links.)